Mansion House tube station: History

-Mansion House station was opened on 3 July 1871 by the Metropolitan District Railway (MDR, now the District line) when the company extended its line eastwards from St. Paul's station (which is now named Blackfriars).
+Mansion House station was authorised by the Metropolitan District Railway Act 1870 (33 & 34 Vict. c. xciv), and opened on 3 July 1871 by the Metropolitan District Railway (MDR, now the District line) when the company extended its line eastwards from St. Paul's station (which is now named Blackfriars).
 Mansion House became the new eastern terminus of the MDR.

-The MDR connected to the Metropolitan Railway (MR, now the Metropolitan line) at South Kensington and, although the two companies were rivals, each company operated its trains over the other's tracks in a joint service known as the "Inner Circle".
+The MDR connected to the Metropolitan Railway (MR, now the Metropolitan line) at and, although the two companies were rivals, each company operated its trains over the other's tracks in a joint service known as the "Inner Circle".